leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 **WORKFLOW - CREATIVE**
-1. Diffuse or sharpen - select preset sharpen demosaicing AA filter should provide a natural sharpness level
+1. Diffuse or sharpen - select preset sharpen demosaicing AA filter should provide a natural sharpness level _Lens deblur medium_ is another good preset for shaprness
-2. Contrast Equalizer - similar to Clarity in Lightroom when _clarity_ preset is used
+2. Contrast Equalizer -similar to Clarity in Lightroom when _clarity_ preset is used
    - On the _Luma_ tab, use mix slider to change positive or negative clarity
    - If more control is needed in just coarse areas or fine areas, adjust parts of the graph.
 Increasing _fine_ areas adds more sharpness/micro-contrast.
 Or bring down the _[coarse](https://www.canon-europe.com/cameras/eos-r6-mark-ii/specifications/)_ side to apply negative clarity without messing with sharpness
 3. [OPTIONAL] Glowing effect.
 Diffuse or sharpen - make new instance, apply preset bloom, adjust opacity